Transcranial Magnetic Stimulation (TMS)

 What is TMS Therapy?

 TMS (transcranial magnetic stimulation) Therapy is an approved treatment by the FDA for patients suffering from depression who have not achieved satisfactory improvement from prior antidepressant medications.
 Using pulsed magnetic fields, TMS Therapy stimulates the part of the brain thought to be involved with mood regulation.
 TMS Therapy is:

 - Non-invasive, meaning that it does not involve surgery.
-It does not require any anesthesia or sedation, as the patient remains awake and alert during the treatment.
+It does not require any anesthesia or sedation.

 - Non-systemic, meaning that it is not taken by mouth and does not circulate in the bloodstream throughout the body.

 The typical treatment course consists of 5 treatments per week over a 4-6 week period (20-30 treatments).
 Each treatment session lasts approximately 37 minutes.

 TMS is a short outpatient procedure performed right in our clinic.
 The treating clinician uses a treatment coil to send pulsed magnetic fields, similar in type and strength to those produced by a magnetic resonance imaging (MRI) machine, to the part of your brain thought to control mood.